New Warriors (TV pilot): Cancellation

 In November 2017, New Warriors was no longer set to air on Freeform.
 The completed pilot was said to have "tested through the roof", with high-level executives at Disney taking interest in the project.
 Marvel wanted the series to air in 2018, but Freeform found that it did not have room in its schedule for the series, and agreed to give the project back to Marvel; the studio would shop the series to new partners who could release the series in 2018, potentially only looking at companies that are Disney-owned, and hoping to secure a two-season pick-up from the new network.
 The series was still considered to be likely to produce multiple spinoffs in a similar model to Marvel's Netflix shows.
 Production on the remainder of New Warriors was scheduled to resume in January 2018, pending the series being picked up by a new network.

 Loeb stated in June 2018 that Marvel Television was still looking for a network to air the series.
-The studio discussed moving the series to Disney's streaming services Disney+ and Hulu, but neither broadcaster was interested in picking-up the series.
+The studio discussed moving the series to Disney's streaming services Disney+ and Hulu, but neither broadcaster was interested in picking up the series.
 By the end of September 2019, New Warriors was officially considered to be dead.

-In September 2021, Biegel shared a number of behind the scenes images from the pilot, including Vayntrub in costume and various sets such as a bedroom with a number of Iron Man posters and a restaurant named "Fabian's" after Marvel comic writer Fabian Nicieza.
+In September 2021, Biegel shared several behind-the-scenes images from the pilot, including Vayntrub in costume and various sets such as a bedroom with several Iron Man posters and a restaurant named "Fabian's" after Marvel comic writer Fabian Nicieza.
 He also shared footage from filming, including of the animatronic used to depict Green's pet squirrel Tippy-Toe.
 He stated that the pilot had strong LGBTQ themes and believed an executive had prevented it from being made due to it being "too gay".
 A Marvel spokesman addressed Biegel's claims by saying that Marvel had been "fully supportive of the show" and it was only canceled after various distributors had passed on the series.

 Vayntrub would go on to voice Squirrel Girl in multiple other Marvel productions, including the Marvel Rising animated franchise, Marvel's Squirrel Girl: The Unbeatable Radio Show podcast, and Marvel Rivals video game, while the character of Mr. Immortal would eventually make his MCU debut in Marvel Studios' Disney+ series She-Hulk: Attorney at Law, portrayed by David Pasquesi.